 I’ve purchased, researched and consumed both of these prior to, during and sometimes after writing this article.

 Depending on what area you’re from, one of these two foods may be unfamiliar with you.
 Grits are more popular in the south and are on every menu.
 Up north, most menus don’t offer them as an option, but you’ll find the other.
 For this reason, some people don’t know much about one of them.

 Let’s discuss some of their differences.

 Grits are made by removing the hull and germ of dried kernels of corn and then ground.
 Oatmeal is made by hulling and steaming whole oat grains which are chopped or rolled.
 Oatmeal cooks faster than grits.
 Grits are more often served for breakfast, lunch or dinner while oatmeal is primarily served at breakfast.

-Because oats are the primary ingredient in oatmeal, the different types of oatmeal come down to how the oat is flattened and sliced.
+Because oats are the primary ingredient, the different types come down to how the oat is flattened and sliced.

-- Rolled: Rolled oats are the classic oats used in oatmeal.
-These are also called regular or old-fashioned oats.
+- Rolled: Rolled oats are the classic type.
+These are also called regular or old-fashioned.

-- Steel-cut: Oatmeal made from steel-cut oats is typically chewier and heartier.
-You can also use these oats as a substitution for traditional rice dishes, like risotto.
+- Steel-cut: Steel-cut is typically chewier and heartier.
+You can also use these them as a substitution for traditional rice dishes, like risotto.

-- Quick: Quick oats, often called instant oats, are thinner rolled oats.
-These are often used in instant oatmeal and microwavable versions because the oats don’t take as long to cook.
+- Quick: Quick oats, often called instant, are thinner rolled oats.
+These are often used in instant and microwavable versions because they don’t take as long to cook.

 |Oatmeal Dry (100 g)||Grits Dry (100 g)|